 The app does not communicate with anything but the configured MQTT broker.

-The data entered will be saved on the local Android device, and will be sent to the configured MQTT broker.
+The data you enter (server name, port, username, password, etc.) will be saved on the local Android device, and will be sent to the configured MQTT broker.

 The MQTT data contains: